mapbox/mapbox-studio-classic/docs/0000-01-01-source-quickstart.md

 Project settings & saving
 -------------------------

 Click on the __Settings__ button to bring up the project settings panel.
-You can set information about your project as a whole, such as a name, description, and attributing your data sources.
+You can set information about your project as a whole, such as a name, description, and attribution info for your data sources.
 Change the name of the project to *Earthquakes* so when it's uploaded you will be able to find it.

 ![Settings pane](https://cloud.githubusercontent.com/assets/83384/3869969/13aeada4-20b3-11e4-821f-6cd084cf791f.png)